Event-Driven Agents

 }

-# Shorthand: any dict without a "body" key becomes a 200 with that dict as the body
+// Shorthand: any object without a "body" key becomes a 200 with that object as the body

 A complete webhook handler